 It’s worth noting that businesses in this space should take steps to keep underage visitors off of their sites.
 This can be as simple as creating a popup that asks if patients are at least 21 years of age or have a medical marijuana card.
 If the visitor selects no, don’t let them see the site’s content.

-Once you understand the regulations and have an appropriate website in place, there are six general categories of blog posts that will be especially helpful for your cannabis business SEO strategy.
+Once you understand the regulations and have an appropriate website in place, there are seven general categories of blog posts that will be especially helpful for your cannabis business SEO strategy.

 Cannabis consumers and medical marijuana patients are more discerning than ever before.
 They want to find the best strains, learn about different terpene profiles, and even explore the history of their favorite strain.
 Create blog posts to go into detail about some of the different strains you stock at your dispensary, grow at your facility, or use to produce your concentrates and edibles.